 If you develop symptoms

-- Do not visit aged care facilities.
+- Do not visit hospitals or aged care facilities.